Genivia/RE-flex/README.md

 Flex reimagined.
 Fast, flexible, adds Boost 💪

-[RE/flex][reflex-url] is as fast as Flex (in some cases faster), and much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
+[RE/flex][reflex-url] is as fast or faster than Flex, and much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a representative C source code file into 244 tokens takes only 13 microseconds:

 <table>
 <tr><th>Command / Function</th><th>Software</th><th>Time (μs)</th></tr>